- Created by Kiuwan Docs Admin, last modified by Giulia di Pietro on May 14, 2020

-The logic behind of audit evaluation is based on two-steps
+The logic behind audit evaluation is based on two-steps

 - All mandatory checkpoints must be successful.
 Otherwise, the Audit will FAIL.

 - If all the mandatory checkpoints are OK, the sum of successful checkpoint percentage contribution (based on the defined weights) must be higher than the Audit Approval Threshold.
 Otherwise, it will be FAIL.

 Let's see this logic applied to some examples.

 Audit Approval Threshold = 75%

-Audit will FAIL.
-Mandatory checkpoint has failed, therefore Audit result is FAIL.
+The audit will FAIL.
+Mandatory checkpoint has failed, therefore the Audit result is FAIL.

 Audit Approval Threshold = 75%

-Audit will FAIL.
-Although mandatory checkpoint is OK, the sum of successful checkpoints (70%) is lower than Audit Approval Threshold (75%).
+The audit will FAIL.
+Although the mandatory checkpoint is OK, the sum of successful checkpoints (70%) is lower than the Audit Approval Threshold (75%).

 Audit Approval Threshold = 75%

-Audit will be OK.
-Mandatory checkpoint is OK and the sum of successful checkpoints (80%) is higher than Audit Approval Threshold (75%).
+The audit will be OK.
+The mandatory checkpoint is OK and the sum of successful checkpoints (80%) is higher than Audit Approval Threshold (75%).

 To access the Audit Management module, select Audits Management from the configuration drop-down menu.

-Only users with "Manage audits" privilege will be allowed to access Audit module.
+Only users with "Manage audits" privilege will be allowed to access the Audit module.

 You will go directly to the audit summary page for the default selected Audit.

 Kiuwan comes with an off-the-shelf Default audit.
-This audit cannot be modified by end users but can be used in any application.
-In fact this is the Audit assigned to any new application in Kiuwan by default.
+This audit cannot be modified by end-users but can be used in any application.
+This is the Audit assigned to any new application in Kiuwan by default.

 Create an Audit

-To create a new Audit, click on New link at the end of the Audits list in the left side panel.
+- To create a new Audit, click New at the end of the Audits list in the left side panel.

-Approval Threshold represents the minimum percentage of checkpoints contribution to consider the Audit as OK.
+- The Approval Threshold represents the minimum percentage of checkpoints contribution to consider the Audit as OK.
 After audit execution, this value is used to evaluate if the audit passes or not.
-Please see Audit evaluation logic above to know how this value is used in audit evaluation.
+Please see the Audit evaluation logic above to know how this value is used in audit evaluation.

 - Click Create Audit to save the new audit and have it available under My audits.

-Every Audit needs to have at least 1 Checkpoint.
-Therefore, once you create an audit, the next natural step is to create checkpoints.
+- Every Audit needs to have at least 1 Checkpoint.
+Therefore, once you create an audit, the next step is to create checkpoints.

 For any selected Audit, the Checkpoints tab will show all the defined checkpoints in a table.